webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 <div class="center">
   <div>
-    <div data-diagram="imageHistogramGraph" style="display: inline-block; width: 256px; max-width: 100%;"></div>
+    <div data-diagram="imageHistogramGraph" style="display: inline-block; width: 96px; max-width: 100%;"></div>
   </div>
 </div>

 The graph shows that there are more dark pixels (🟦 18) than medium brightness pixels (🟥 16) and even fewer bright pixels (🟨 8).
 That's not so interesting with just 3 bins.
-I graphed it with curves to try to make it look slightly more interesting 😅.
 But, if we take a picture like this

 <div class="center">
   <div>